mglantz/advanced-networking-workshop/labs/lab-2/README.md

 ### 2.7.2 Using the config module to inject lines of config into devices
 In this section we're going to use the config modules ability to inject specific lines of configuration into devices, in a specific place.
-The lines features of the config module allows you to inject specific lines of configuration in specific places such as:
+The lines features of the config module allows you to inject specific lines of configuration in specific places.
+Such as below where we use it to manage an access list on a device:

 ```
-config:
+- name: load an acl into the device
+  arista.eos.eos_config:
     lines:
+      - 10 permit ip host 192.0.2.1 any log
+      - 20 permit ip host 192.0.2.2 any log
+      - 30 permit ip host 192.0.2.3 any log
-    - ip address 1.2.3.4/31
+      - 40 permit ip host 192.0.2.4 any log
-  parents: Interface Ethernet5
-  after: no switchport
+    parents: ip access-list test
+    before: no ip access-list test
+    replace: block
 ```

 But before we do this, let's reset the environment again.